From BFV to BV and spacetime covariance: Introduction

 This is of relevance here since the gauge transformation of the fields can be read off from the part of the BV action which is linear in the antifields.
 If these transformations are not $G$-covariant, the corresponding BV action is not as well.
 We will show in this paper that the covariance of gauge transformations can be always restored in the BV action by a BV canonical transformation.
-At least for the Poisson sigma model twisted by a WZ term, the implementation of the combination of the two field redefinitions---the one that brings $\omega_{BV}^{(GD)}$ into Darboux form (without changing the classical part of the BV action) followed by a BV symplectic transformation which leads to a covariant part of the BV action linear in the antifields---suffices to ensure covariance of all of the BV extension obtained in this way.
+At least for the Poisson sigma model twisted by a WZ term, the implementation of the combination of the two field redefinitions---the one that brings $\omega_{BV}^{(FHGD)}$ into Darboux form (without changing the classical part of the BV action) followed by a BV symplectic transformation which leads to a covariant part of the BV action linear in the antifields---suffices to ensure covariance of all of the BV extension obtained in this way.

-The structure of the paper is as follows: In Section \ref{secGD}, we recall the main formulas from the GD formalism.
-Since in our application to the twisted Poisson sigma model, both the BFV and the BV formulation of the theory admit a more concise description in terms of superfields, we adapt the GD formalism to include such a formulation.
+The structure of the paper is as follows: In Section \ref{secFHGD}, we recall the main formulas from the FHGD formalism.
+Since in our application to the twisted Poisson sigma model, both the BFV and the BV formulation of the theory admit a more concise description in terms of superfields, we adapt the FHGD formalism to include such a formulation.
 Likewise for the inclusion of WZ terms.
-In Section \ref{secHPSM}, we recall the main facts about the two-dimensional sigma model based on our recent article \cite{Ikeda-Strobl2} and apply the GD formalism to it.
-As announced, this will lead to non-covariant formulas for both $\omega_{BV}^{(GD)}$ and $S_{BV}^{(GD)}$.
+In Section \ref{secHPSM}, we recall the main facts about the two-dimensional sigma model based on our recent article \cite{Ikeda-Strobl2} and apply the FHGD formalism to it.
+As announced, this will lead to non-covariant formulas for both $\omega_{BV}^{(FHGD)}$ and $S_{BV}^{(FHGD)}$.

 In Section \ref{secToy} we consider mechanical toy models with Lie algebroid gauge symmetries.
 These models may be of interest also in their own right.
 We use them to clarify the source of the deficiency as outlined above and show how to overcome them in each case.
 As an important tool in this context, we will provide a lemma which shows that \emph{every} change of the generators of gauge transformations can be implemented in terms of a BV symplectic transformation.
 In Section \ref{secRestore} we then apply these findings to the twisted Poisson sigma model, recovering the completely covariant BV form of this model constructed recently ab initio in \cite{Ikeda-Strobl2}.
 In the final section, Section \ref{secGeneral}, we generalize and formalize the improvement procedure: We introduce a double complex governing $G$-invariant extensions, for some group $G$ acting on field space, and provide a recursive cohomological procedure so as to improve an initially given, not $G$-invariant BV extension to one that has the desired property.